Brandade de Morue

 Why this works

-The technique of emulsion in Brandade de Morue allows for a creamy and luscious texture that beautifully combines the flavors of salted cod and potatoes.
+The technique of emulsion (fat and liquid beaten together into one smooth, creamy mixture) in Brandade de Morue allows for a creamy and luscious texture that beautifully combines the flavors of salted cod (cod preserved by packing it in salt until hard and dry) and potatoes.
 The key is in the balance of ingredients: the oil contributes richness while the milk ensures a smooth consistency.
 The garlic not only adds flavor but also enhances the overall aroma of the dish.
 If the emulsion breaks and separates, it may appear greasy; to rescue it, gradually whisk in a tablespoon of warm milk or water until it comes back together.
 This dish is typically served warm, making it a comforting main course, perfect for gathering and sharing.
 Understanding the importance of soaking the salt cod is crucial, as it not only rehydrates the fish but also helps control the saltiness, which can overwhelm the dish if not managed properly.
 By following these steps, you can achieve a delightful blend that showcases the essence of Provençal cuisine.